Not all in the family - Arizona lawmaker's siblings back opponent

 (Reuters) - If there is a gathering of Arizona Congressman Paul Gosar’s family this holiday season, there should be plenty to talk about after six of the Republican’s nine siblings endorsed his Democratic opponent.

-In videos scheduled to begin airing on Arizona cable television on Sunday, the four-term conservative was peppered with rebukes from three brothers and three sisters, who urged voters to elect Democrat Paul Brill.
+In videos scheduled to begin airing on Arizona cable television on Sunday, the four-term conservative was peppered with rebukes from three brothers and three sisters, who urged voters to elect Democrat David Brill.

 “Paul’s absolutely not working for his district,” said attorney David Gosar in one of the videos posted on Brill’s campaign website.
 “We’ve got to stand up for our good name.
 This is not who we are.”